 When publishing a bundle by the tag which already exists in the container registry, werf will replace an existing bundle with the newer version.
 This ability could be used for automatic updates of the application when a newer application bundle version is available in the container registry.
 More info in the auto updates of bundles.

-Bundle published into the container registry could be deployed into the kubernetes by the werf.
+Bundle published into the container registry could be deployed into the kubernetes by the werf with one of the following ways:

 Values for helm chart, annotations and labels which has been passed to the werf-bundle-apply command will be united with the values, annotations and labels, which has been passed during publication of the bundle being applied.